Malaria & Safety – Mala Mala GR

 In our opinion, Mala Mala is considered a very safe place to travel in, much like most parks and reserves in South Africa.
 Aside from fellow visitors, the people that you meet will work for Mala Mala or are tour operators and are there to ensure you have a great holiday.

 Johannesburg is the primary entry point for South Africa and Mala Mala.
 Carjacking and other crimes occur in and around this city.
 Although the risk is small and the vast majority of people visit the city without any incidents, it is important to use common sense and take some safety precautions (see links below).
 Besides, it isn't necessary to stay in or even drive through Johannesburg on the way to Mala Mala, since the airport is located outside the city.

 Malaria & Vaccinations

 The wet summer season (October-April) poses a small risk of malaria, so precautions should be taken.
-This means using mosquito repellant (containing at least 30% DEET) and taking antimalaria medication.
-Vaccinations are also important, as several are recommended when travelling to South Africa, including Mala Mala.
+This means using mosquito repellent (containing at least 30% DEET) and taking antimalarial medication.
+Vaccinations are also important, as several are recommended when traveling to South Africa, including Mala Mala.